Punch (magazine): Gaining a market and relations with other papers

 Whereas the earlier version of Punch prominently featured the clownish character Punchinello (Punch of Punch and Judy) performing antics on front covers, the resurrected Punch did not use the character, but featured on its weekly covers a photograph of a boxing glove, thus informing its readers that the new magazine intended its name to mean "punch" in the sense of a boxing blow.

 Punch table

 In 2004, much of the archives was acquired by the British Library, including the Punch table.
 The long, oval, Victorian table was brought into the offices some time around 1855, and was used for staff meetings and on other occasions.
-The wooden surface is scarred with the carved initials of the magazine's longtime writers, artists, and editors, as well as six invited "strangers", including James Thurber and Charles III.
+The wooden surface is scarred with the carved initials of the magazine's long-term writers, artists, and editors, as well as six invited "strangers", including James Thurber and Charles III (then Prince of Wales).
 Mark Twain declined the invitation, saying that the already-carved initials of William Makepeace Thackeray included his own.